Frequently Asked Questions (FAQ)

 Send an email describing your problems to admissions@governors.school.
 Provide a screenshot if this clarifies your problem.
 Alternatively, you may call Ashley Koontz, Enrollment Coordinator, (843-383-3901 ext.
 3963).

-How many letters of recommendation are required for admission to GSSM?
+How many teacher recommendations are required for admission to GSSM?

-For fall 2025 admission, you need two (2) letters of recommendation to complete your application for admission.
+For fall 2026 admission, you need two (2) teacher recommendation forms to complete your application for admission.
 One should be from a STEM (science, technology, engineering, or math) instructor and one should be from a humanities, social science, or English instructor.
-Your application for admission will ask you to provide the name, title, and email address for your recommenders.
-Our admissions staff will then contact those instructors to request your letters of recommendation, which will be provided confidentially to us.
+Your application for admission will ask you to provide the name and email address for your recommenders.
+This will generate an email to your recommender with a link to our teacher recommendation form.
+All teacher recommendation forms are provided confidentially to GSSM.

 My current STEM or Humanities/Social Science/English teacher is not available for a recommendation and my 9th grade teacher is no longer working at my high school.
 What do I do?